PankratzLab/Genvisis-Docs/RunTheGenvisisWorkflow/introduction-to-the-workflow.md

 # Introduction to the Workflow

 Genvisis data processing is run from a workflow of steps that automate best practices.
-The Genvisis Workflow can be opened from the toolbar (check the *Workflow* button) or from **Data > Genvisis Project Workflow**.
+The Genvisis Workflow can be opened from the toolbar (click the *Project Workflow* button) or from **Data > Genvisis Project Workflow**.

 ![Image of the Genvisis toolbar with Workflow icon highlighted](/Images/GenvisisToolBarHighlight.png)